Lightning-Universe/lightning-Horovod/README.md

 \* the Read-The-Docs is failing as this one leads to the public domain which requires the repo to be public too

-## To be Done aka cross-check

-You still need to enable some external integrations such as:

-- [ ] lock the main breach in GH setting - no direct push without PR
-- [ ] set `gh-pages` as website and _docs_ as source folder in GH setting

 ## Tests / Docs notes

 - We are using [Napoleon style,](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html) and we shall use static types...